CJHunter91/CC_Solitiare/rules.md

   -use similar logic(as move a card) to move target card to ace stack -if size is >= 13 don't do anything.

-To Check for moves for specific card(get_Moves) -iterarte through each game stack
+To Check for moves for specific card(get_Moves) potentially to get all possible moves -iterarte through each game stack
-  -use the size of the array to get the last item -check the last item is +1 greater than target card -add to get moves array
+  -use the size of the array to get the last item -check the last item is +1 greater than moving cards -also check that the card is of the opposite colour -add to get moves array